robillardstudio/c-climate-public/README.md

 For every cycle of the scenario (cf Scenario), each unit receives and classifies 28 tweets.
 There are 18 labels ranging from 0 to 17.

+Warning: the text below is clearly identified in the realm of cognitive sciences as known misleading claims about climate change.
+It should be recalled here that **97% of climate experts agree humans are causing global warming.**

 ![code sheet](media/labels-legend.png)

 `server.launch` runs `server.py` at the unit startup. `server.py` receives data and instructions from the main device over wifi network.